gustavoborgesc2000/FolderizerLib/README.md

 <b>\ALBUM\ Files Here</b>

-The bottom line is: whatever organization sequence is asked for Folderizer, it will make it for you.
+The bottom line is: whatever is the organization sequence, Folderizer will make it for you.

 Later on, it is intended to be built a WPF desktop application that will consume this library and provide a graphic user interface.